gustavnavar/Grid.Blazor/docs/dotnetcore_blazor/Subgrids.md

 Parameter | Type | Description
 --------- | ---- | -----------
-subGrids | Func<object[], Task<ICGrid>> | function that creates subgrids defined in the step before keys | params string[] | variable number of strings with the names of required columns to find records for the subgrid
+subGrids | Func<object[], Task<ICGrid>> | function that creates subgrids defined in the step before allOpended | bool (optional) | boolean to configure if all subgrids are open or close when the grid is initialized or updated.
+The default value is false. keys | params (string, string)[] | variable number of tuples of strings with the names of required columns to find records for the subgrid (foreign keys).
+The first value of the tuple is the name of property of the parent grid and the second value is the name of property of the child grid.

 [<- Render button, checkbox, etc. in a grid cell](Render_button_checkbox_etc_in_a_grid_cell.md) | [Passing grid state as parameter ->](Passing_grid_state_as_parameter.md)